ashokoripella/Excerise-Testcafe-Studio/README.md

 "# Excerise-Testcafe-Studio"
-# TestcafeStudio
+## TestcafeStudio
 TestCafe Studio was built to test web apps via a fast and lightweight user interface.
 We've left out the fluff and focused on the tools you'll need to simplify test automation within your enterprise.
-Trail Version is used forthis project puropse
+Trail Version is used for this project puropse.

 * TestCafe Studio doesn't require WebDriver, browser plugins or other tools.